Fundamental Limits of Multiple-Access Integrated Sensing and Communication Systems: Numerical Examples

 \section{Numerical Examples}

 In this section, we first provide three examples to intuitively demonstrate the improvement of our results.
 The first two examples are constructed to show the benefits of introducing a unified cooperative communication and sensing scheme in the inner bound.
 The third example is to demonstrate the improvement of introducing the rate-limited constraints on sensing in the outer bound.
-Then, an example is constructed to show that our proposed scheme strictly includes the existing one \cite{ahmadipour2023information}, which achieves better performance in both sensing and communication, and the proposed outer bound is strictly tighter than that in \cite{kobayashi2019joint}.
+Then, an example is constructed to show that the results of our proposed scheme strictly includes that of the Ahmadipour--Wigger scheme, which achieves better performance in both sensing and communication, and the proposed outer bound is strictly tighter than that in \cite{kobayashi2019joint}.
+In particular, we have assumed that the reconstruction alphabets $\hat{\mathcal{S}}_{T_k}^n,k\in\{1,2\}$ are the same as the sensing parameter alphabets $\mathcal{S}_{T_k}^n$ for the following examples.